Burrata Panzanella: Your New Favorite Salad

 Burrata Panzanella

-I especially love serving this Burrata Panzanella for an al fresco lunch or dinner with friend, and I can tell you—it’s always a hit!
+Who doesn’t love creamy burrata cheese?
+I especially love serving this Burrata Panzanella for an al fresco lunch or dinner with friends, and I can tell you—it’s always a hit!

-Panzanella is a regional Italian dish from Tuscany.
-This Tuscan bread salad dates back to the 16th Century.
-The first recipes of this era used onions instead of tomatoes, but this Burrata Panzanella uses both!
-If you have a tomato garden, this is a delicious way to use your summer harvest!
+The first recipes of this era for Tuscan bread salad used onions instead of tomatoes, but this Burrata Panzanella uses both!
+If you have a tomato garden, this is a delicious way to delve into your summer harvest!

-I like to use a large flat plate and layer the salad for a beautiful presentation.
+Although a large serving bowl will work fine, I prefer to use a flat, large platter and layer the salad for an even more beautiful presentation.

 Burrata Panzanella Recipe